opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

 - We utilize very minimal CSS styling on the video block, instead preferring to leave it up to the theme/site styling.

 ##### Possible Future Features
-- Only sponsored organizations are currently checked.
-We need to check on users as well.
-This is a very important feature - Actually hope to get this in before release.
-But if you are reading this text, it didn't happen.
-This one will be done very soon.
 - Specifying a sponsorship tier per-video.
 Asterisk (*) will indicate any tier.
 - Size attribute for the video block.
 Currently we leave it up to CSS, but it might be nice to have the basic Wordpress size dropdown.
 - Nice-to-have: More tightly integrating Github API for the Organization (or User) slug field; It would be nice to be able to have some sort of typeahead or selection here.